 All applicants must:

-- Be an early career faculty member who has taught in the higher education system for less than ten years, and who is presently teaching in a college or university in Africa
+- Be an early career faculty member who has taught in the higher education system for less than ten years and is presently teaching in a college or university in Africa.

-- Be able to demonstrate support from a home institution with a letter of recommendation from the head of department, dean, or vice chancellor
+- Be able to demonstrate support from a home institution with a letter of recommendation from the head of the department, dean, or vice chancellor.

 All applicants must: